The Different Types of Electric Scooter Tires

 CONS

-Requires frequent refilling of air.
-Since the tire relies and a strong vacuum seal, letting the tire get to lower pressure can cause leaks / flat tires.
+• Requires frequent refilling of air.
+Since the tire relies on a strong vacuum seal, letting the tire get to lower pressure can cause leaks / flat tires

-Installation of a new tubeless tires is harder than a tubed tire.
-It will require a high pressure air compressor, and the tire will need to be heated before installation.
+• Installation of a new tubeless tire is harder than a tubed tire.
+It will require a high pressure air compressor, and the tire will need to be heated before installation

-Tubed Tires use an interior inner tube to hold air pressure
+Tubed tires use an interior inner tube to hold air pressure.
+Similar to tires used on most bicycles.

 PROS

-Inner tubes are cheaper and easier to replaced than tubeless tires
+• Inner tubes are cheaper and easier to replace than tubeless tires

 CONS

-Solid rubber tires are non-pneumatic (do not hold air or use tubes)
+Solid rubber tires are non-pneumatic (do not hold air or use tubes).
+They are maintenance / flat free.

 PROS